-We have audited the combined and consolidated financial statements of Christel House International, Inc. and Affiliates, which comprise the combined and consolidated statements of financial position as of December 31, 2022 and 2021, and the related combined and consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the combined and consolidated financial statements.
+We have audited the consolidated financial statements of Christel House International, Inc. and Affiliates, which comprise the consolidated statements of financial position as of December 31, 2023 and 2022, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying combined and consolidated financial statements present fairly, in all material respects, the combined and consolidated financial position of Christel House International, Inc. and Affiliates as of December 31, 2022 and 2021, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Christel House International, Inc. and Affiliates as of December 31, 2023 and 2022, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.